matt-cook/corpchaps.com/get-started/become-a-corporate-chaplain.md

 ## A Day in the Life of a Corporate Chaplain
 While a given workday of one corporate chaplain may share similarities with another chaplain, it is difficult to label any day as “typical.”
 Get a taste of what a corporate chaplain does to prepare and serve on a daily basis.

-## 5 Personal Journeys to Corporate Chaplaincy
+## 3 Personal Journeys to Corporate Chaplaincy
 Corporate chaplains come from a variety of backgrounds.
 Some integrate chaplaincy into their existing careers while others transition into full-time corporate chaplaincy.
-Read the stories of five people who felt called to workplace chaplaincy: a church pastor, a social worker, a retired Employee Assistance Program provider, a military chaplain, and a hospice chaplain.
+Read the stories of five people who felt called to workplace chaplaincy: a church pastor, a social worker, and a retired Employee Assistance Program provider.

 ### PLUS, you’ll also receive the Chaplain Services Info Sheet for FREE!
 Included at no additional cost, this Microsoft Word document is a modifiable template that outlines the services offered by a traditional Chaplain Assistance Program.
 You can adapt this document to meet your needs and use it when explaining your chaplaincy services to potential client companies.